-Heating and hot wa ter
+Heating and hot water

-Repair category 2
+Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Notes I am unable to confirm the installation date or service history of the central heating boiler.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
-The central heating system appears to be of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.